+Meta-analyses

-- Semaglutide, a once-weekly GLP-1 receptor agonist in the pipeline, demonstrated reduced CV risks in the SUSTAIN-6 trial when compared to placebo.
-A larger confirmatory trial is planned by Novo Nordisk, which is also expected to gather additional data on retinopathy complications reported in earlier studies (Marso et al 2016b, Skydsgaard 2016).
-Meta-analyses - Meta-analyses and Cochrane Reviews evaluating GLP-1 receptor agonists have found that they lead to decreases in HbA1c of ~1%, with greater decreases in body weight and systolic blood pressure compared to placebo and other antidiabetic agents (Wang et al 2013, Shyangdan et al 2011, Sun et al 2015). - A systematic review and mixed-treatment comparison analysis of GLP-1 receptor agonists found that there were no differences in efficacy within the short-acting (exenatide or lixisenatide) or long-acting (albiglutide, dulaglutide, exenatide ER, liraglutide) groups.
+- Meta-analyses and Cochrane Reviews evaluating GLP-1 receptor agonists have found that they lead to decreases in HbA1c of ~1%, with greater decreases in body weight and systolic blood pressure compared to placebo and other antidiabetic agents (Wang et al 2013, Shyangdan et al 2011, Sun et al 2015). - A systematic review and mixed-treatment comparison analysis of GLP-1 receptor agonists found that there were no differences in efficacy within the short-acting (exenatide or lixisenatide) or long-acting (albiglutide, dulaglutide, exenatide ER, liraglutide) groups.
 However, dulaglutide, liraglutide, and exenatide ER were superior to exenatide and lixisenatide at lowering HbA1c and FPG.
 There were no clinically meaningful differences between agents in weight loss or hypoglycemia.
-Albiglutide had the lowest risk of nausea and diarrhea, while exenatide ER had the lowest risk of vomiting (Htike et al 2016). - Meta-analyses have revealed that incretin-based therapies are not associated with an increased risk of pancreatitis (Monami et al 2017a) and appear to reduce all-cause mortality, CV mortality, and the incidence of MI (Monami et al 2017b) compared to placebo or other antidiabetic agents.
+Albiglutide had the lowest risk of nausea and diarrhea, while exenatide ER had the lowest risk of vomiting (Htike et al 2016). - A systematic review and network meta-analysis sponsored by the manufacturer of semaglutide (Novo Nordisk) found that in patients with T2DM who were inadequately controlled on 1 to 2 OADs, semaglutide 1.0 mg was associated with significantly greater reductions in HbA1c and weight vs all GLP-1 receptor agonist comparators after 6 months of treatment, while the 0.5 mg dose achieved statistically significant reductions in HbA1c and weight vs the majority of other GLP-1 receptor agonists (Witkowski et al 2018a).
+Similar results were found in another Novo Nordisk-sponsored systematic review of trials in patients previously receiving basal insulin (Witkowski et al 2018b). - Meta-analyses have revealed that incretin-based therapies are not associated with an increased risk of pancreatitis and appear to reduce all-cause mortality, CV mortality, and the incidence of MI compared to placebo or other antidiabetic agents.
+However, treatment with GLP-1 receptor agonists was associated with a significant increase in the incidence of cholelithiasis (Monami et al 2017a, Monami et al 2017b). - A meta-analysis found that overall, GLP-1 receptor agonists did not appear to be associated with an increase in the incidence of retinopathy, and there was a reduction in the incidence of nephropathy vs comparators (Dicembrini et al 2017).